 To eat burrata, one only has to slice into the ball of cheese and the creamy filling will be revealed, often spilling onto the plate.
 For the most flavor and best texture, bring burrata up to room temperature before serving.

 Burrata is often served with a simple sprinkle of salt and drizzle of olive oil.
 Slices of good bread can be used to scoop up the burrata, or the soft cheese can be spread onto crackers.
 Burrata is also often served like mozzarella, with fresh tomatoes and basil, and is a decadent and delicious topping for pizza.
 (Add the cheese to pizza near the end of the baking process, so it gets warm but not too watery.)
-The mild, creamy flavor of burrata also pairs well with summer fruit like fresh berries, melon, and stone fruits, as in melon and peach salad with prosciutto and burrata, burrata with seasonal fruit coulis, and grilled figs and burrata with balsamic dressing.
+The mild, creamy flavor of burrata also pairs well with summer fruit like fresh berries, melon, and stone fruits, as in burrata with seasonal fruit coulis, and grilled figs and burrata with balsamic dressing.

 Eat Burrata Fresh